-For supervising the management of the Company's properties, a fee equal to 4.5% of the gross rental incomes (approximately 2% - 3% of which is expected to come from direct tenant chargebacks resulting in a net fee payable by each property of 1.5% to 2.5%, and in the case of leases to new tenants, an initial leasing fee equal to the lesser of (i) the first month's rent under the applicable lease or (ii) the amounts charged by unaffiliated persons rendering comparable services in the same geographic area.
+Property Management and Leasing Fees - The Management Company For supervising the management of the Company's properties, a fee equal to 4.5% of the gross rental incomes (approximately 2% - 3% of which is expected to come from direct tenant chargebacks resulting in a net fee payable by each property of 1.5% to 2.5%), and in the case of leases to new tenants, an initial leasing fee equal to the lesser of (i) the first month's rent under the applicable lease or (ii) the amounts charged by unaffiliated persons rendering comparable services in the same geographic area.

-In connection with the sale of any Company property, an amount not exceeding the lesser of: (A) 50% of the reasonable, customary and Competitive Real Estate Brokerage Commissions customarily paid for the sale of a comparable property in light of the size, type and location of the property, or (B) 3% of the gross sales price of each property (subject to limitationslimitations), subordinated to distributions toshareholders from Sale Proceeds of an amount which, together with prior distributions to the shareholders, will equal (i) 100% of their InvestedCapital plus (ii) an 8% per annum cumulative (noncompounded) return on their Invested Capital (their "Common Return").
-ESTIMATED MAXIMUM DOLLAR AMOUNT (1)(2)
+Real Estate Commissions - The Advisor or Its Affiliates In connection with the sale of any Company property, an amount not exceeding the lesser of: (A) 50% of the reasonable, customary and Competitive Real Estate Brokerage Commissions customarily paid for the sale of a comparable property in light of the size, type and location of the property, or (B) 3% of the gross sales price of each property (subject to limitationslimitations), subordinated to distributions toshareholders from Sale Proceeds of an amount which, together with prior distributions to the shareholders, will equal (i) 100% of their InvestedCapital plus (ii) an 8% per annum cumulative (noncompounded) return on their Invested Capital (their "Common Return").